Pramodjena/Falcon-4.0/JavaScript/class-2/questions.md

 ## Questions ?

+- //todo?
+Print your birthday in the console using the Date object.
+- //todo?
+Print the current time in the console using the Date object.
+- //todo?
+Print your current age in the console using the Date object.

 - Q: What does the push method do in JavaScript arrays?
 - Q: What does the pop method do in JavaScript arrays?
 - Q: Given the array let fruits = ["apple", "banana", "mango"];, what will be the result of fruits.push("orange");?